Regular Expressions

 Return values

-By default, the REGEX function will return the matched group as its own column, with the capture group name as the column name.
+The REGEX function extracts named capture group values from each entity's property.
+Each capture group becomes its own column in the result, with the capture group name as the column name.
 The entirety of the match will not be included unless the REGEX function itself is aliased.

 In practice, that means that